Gaywood Real Estate Guide

 Quick Facts

 - School Information: Gaywood is zoned to the highly-regarded Spring Branch Independent School District (SBISD).
-Students typically attend Rummel Creek Elementary School, Memorial Middle School, and Stratford High School, which has received national recognition for academic excellence.
+Zoned schools include Rummel Creek Elementary School, Memorial Middle School, and Stratford High School.

-- Best For: Individuals and households seeking a quiet, established neighborhood with large lots, mature trees, and excellent schools, who also value convenient access to major business districts and outdoor recreation.
+- Best For: Individuals and households who value a tranquil, suburban environment with large lots and mature trees, while requiring convenient access to major business districts and city amenities.

-Nestled in the desirable Memorial area of West Houston, Gaywood offers a tranquil residential experience defined by spacious, wooded lots and a strong sense of community.
-Established between the 1950s and 1970s, this neighborhood has matured into a premier location, bordered by Memorial Drive and the Sam Houston Parkway.
-Its tree-lined streets and architecturally diverse homes create a picturesque setting just north of the scenic Buffalo Bayou.
-Residents benefit from exceptional access to major business hubs, premier shopping destinations, and lush green spaces, providing a balanced lifestyle.
+Nestled within the highly sought-after Memorial area of West Houston, Gaywood is a serene residential enclave defined by its spacious, wooded lots and a palpable sense of community.
+Established primarily between the 1950s and 1970s, the neighborhood has matured gracefully into a premier address.
+Its tree-lined streets feature a mix of charming, well-maintained ranch homes and luxurious new construction, creating a diverse architectural landscape.
+Bordered by Memorial Drive and the Sam Houston Parkway, and located just north of the picturesque Buffalo Bayou, Gaywood offers residents a unique blend of natural beauty and urban convenience, providing a balanced lifestyle that is second to none.

 Overview of Gaywood Neighborhood